Order embedding

+An example of an order embedding.
+The left ordered set (in red) is embedded into the right ordered set.

 In order theory, a branch of mathematics, an order embedding is a special kind of monotone function, which provides a way to include one partially ordered set into another.
 Like Galois connections, order embeddings constitute a notion which is strictly weaker than the concept of an order isomorphism.
 Both of these weakenings may be understood in terms of category theory.